 Journal prompts incorporated reflective elements that resonated with Arab educational traditions and cultural perspectives

-All qualitative tools were implemented in Arabic to enable authentic expression, with careful attention to cultural nuances in analysis and interpretation.
+All qualitative tools were implemented in Arabic to enable authentic expression, carefully examining cultural nuances in analysis and interpretation.

 Research Procedure

 The research was conducted over a ten-month period during the 2023-2024 academic year, following a sequential mixed-methods design with three distinct phases.